 CEPT will continue to investigate possibilities for further harmonisation of Wireless Industrial Applications (WIA) in the frequency band 5725-5875 MHz;

-Concerning cognitive radio enabled SRDs, a more detailed review is proposed to be undertaken during the 7th update process to identify opportunities for SRDs where rewarding principles could be introduced.
+Concerning cognitive radio enabled SRDs, a more detailed review is proposed to be undertaken during the 7th update process to identify opportunities for cognitive radio enabled SRDs where rewarding principles could be introduced;

 With regard to the use of frequencies below 9 kHz by SRD applications, it is proposed to wait for the outcome of on-going activities before any harmonisation approach could be followed up for the EC Decision for SRDs.
-In addition, the Radio Spectrum Decision may need an update to reflect that there are radio applications below 9 kHz;
+In addition, it should be taken into account that the scope of the Radio Spectrum Decision is limited to the range from 9 kHz to 3000 GHz.
+Nevertheless spectrum below 9 kHz is currently used without any requirement for authorisation, so it should carefully be considered whether this liberal approach below 9 kHz needs to be changed;

 A more detailed review is proposed to be undertaken during the 7th update process to identify opportunities for cognitive radio enabled SRDs where rewarding principles could be introduced.